 Let us introduce to you the amazing powers of ginger.
-After reading this, you’ll never look at this root the same way again.
+After reading this and looking at our recipe for Sweet and Sour gummy, you’ll never look at this root the same way again.
 Some of you may already be familiar with its digestive properties, but there is much more to ginger.
 This aromatic root usually sold in grocery stores in the produce isle can also be found dried and ground to a fine powder in the spice isle.
 The later variety is the one often used in baked goods such as the famous gingerbread cookies.

 However, it is the fresh root that will yield the best results when considering a digestive aid.
 In herbal medicine, ginger is known as a substance which promotes the elimination of intestinal gas and relaxes while soothing the intestinal tract.
 There are a few research studies that were able to show ginger as an effective treatment to prevent symptoms of motion sickness, and in fact at times being more effective than over-the-counter prescription medications.
 Ginger reduces all symptoms associated with motion sickness including dizziness, nausea, vomiting and cold sweating.
 This is very useful for women during pregnancy, a delicate time when early on fetus development it is best to avoid prescription medications, yet often women suffer from nausea and indigestion.
 Ginger is safe to use during pregnancy: it is effective and only a small dose needed (Always check with your doctor before using it during pregnancy).

 Ginger is also very powerful as an anti-inflammatory.
 It contains gingerols, substances attributed to relief in pain in so many people suffering from osteoarthritis and /or rheumatoid arthritis.
 Adding fresh grated ginger to everyday dishes such as steamed rice or stir fry is all it takes to reap the benefits this spice.
 Ginger has also been studied for its potential cancer preventive properties and immune boosting powers.